 A general retainer contracts the services of an attorney for a specific period.
 The client essentially pays for the availability of the lawyer, or at least, for their preferential attention within that time.
 They can expect their services when called.

 A retaining fee agreement is commonly used today.
 Clients pay a deposit or lump sum fee in advance and place it in a separate trust account.
-The lawyer withdraws from the account every time he performs work.
+The lawyer withdraws from the account every time he performs work and, once the work is completed, they’ll send you a service invoice.

 The retaining fees are not generally intended to cover the entire cost of the representation.
 The lawyer refunds the client any leftover amount in the trust account at the conclusion of the retainer agreement.